Interested in linking to "Fixed-Price Projects"?

 By Dan Hebert, Senior Technical Editor

 When you're planning a project for your process plant, one of your most important decisions is whether to execute the work on a fixed-price or a time-and-material basis.
-Last month's column discussed best practices for time-and-material projects; this month's column will look at fixed-price work.
+My June column ("Fixed-Price or Time-and-Materials Pricing?") discussed best practices for time-and-material projects; this month's column will look at fixed-price work.

 On fixed-price projects, total cost is known up-front because the bidder makes schedule and performance commitments.
-But getting firm fixed-price bids is not easy, especially for smaller multi-discipline projects.
+However, getting firm fixed-price bids is not easy, especially for smaller, multi-discipline projects.

-Many of these smaller projects come out of maintenance budgets, and the internal approval process is simpler.
-Most of these projects are also executed at the plant level instead of at corporate - so staff to prepare bid documents, find outside contractors and solicit bids is limited.
+Many smaller projects come out of maintenance budgets, and the internal approval process is simpler.
+Most of these projects are also executed at the plant instead of the corporate level—so there's limited staff to prepare bid documents, find contractors and solicit bids.

-The first step in the selection process is eliminating the pretenders.
-Design firms will often show interest, but will ultimately disappoint if they cannot perform construction.
-Ask for their contractor's license number and check same on the issuing party's web site.
-If the firm doesn't have the right licenses, they will look to partner with a construction company, and this will needlessly complicate the project.
+The first step is to eliminate the pretenders.
+Design firms will often show interest, but will ultimately disappoint if they can't perform construction.
+Ask for their contractor's license number and confirm it on the issuing party's web site.
+If the firm doesn't have the right licenses, it will partner with a construction company, and this will needlessly complicate the project.
 Speaking of construction companies, this is another area where pretenders abound.

 To contain costs, the contractor must be within a few hours drive of your plant.
-Faraway firms will spend too much time and money on travel, per diem and other expenses―and they also won't spend enough time at your plant.
-They must also be right-sized, which in this case means relatively small.
+Distant firms will spend too much time and money on travel, per diem and other expenses—and they also won't spend enough time at your plant.
+They must also be relatively small.
 Asking a large firm to bid on a small project is generally not cost-effective.

-Once the pretenders are eliminated, the next step is to find viable contenders through networking.
-Talk to other nearby process industry firms and see who they work with.
-Get involved with local chapters of industry organizations, read their local technical section newsletters and look at the contractor ads.
+Find viable contenders through networking.
+See who other nearby process industry firms work with.
+Get involved with local chapters of industry organizations, read their local technical section newsletters, and look at the contractor ads.
 Make some calls and check references.
 Ask your local reps and distributors for recommendations.
-This type of networking is not only a good way to find partners; it's also a great way to stay on top of your industry.
+This networking is not only a good way to find partners, it's also a great way to stay on top of your industry.